 Master of Environmental Law (MEL) & Graduate Diploma in Environmental Law (GradDipEnvLaw)

 The Program combines the experience of full-time and adjunct lecturers at Sydney Law School, as well as an International Faculty which brings experts from various jurisdiction to teach in specialist units of study.
 The program is open to lawyers and those with degrees in other disciplines.
 It provides candidates with opportunities to meet and learn from others involved in environment-related disciplines, including law.
 The program is characterised by a wide range of options and flexible learning arrangements, such as intensive units taught over a period of four to five days and the opportunity to take units from other related disciplines.
-It has expanded to meet the needs of both Australian environmental specialists and those from other countries.
-International and comparative environmental law units are offered with a focus on the Asia-Pacific region.
+The program has a strong international and comparative focus, with a specialist focus on climate change.